davood-dorostkar/CPP/Tutorial/DS-STL/tree.md

 ![](/images/level-order-traversal.png)

 # Binary Search Tree (BST)
-BST is an ordered B-tree capable of being used as a search structure.
+BST is an ordered Binary-tree capable of being used as a search structure.

 ![](/images/BST.png)

-a B-tree is a BST if and only if for every node:
+a Binary-tree is a BST if and only if for every node:

 1. nodes in the left subtree are less than itself
 2. nodes in the right subtree are greater than itself